Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/bootstrap-content.md

 </view:view>
 ```

-In the code sample, you see a folder is being added, containing a single Freemarker template file.
+In the code sample, you see a folder is being added, containing a single FreeMarker template file.
 You can add multiple
 files and folders on the top level, or in sub-folders this way.
 Aspects can also be set on the new folder.
 Another example can be found in the file `config/alfresco/bootstrap/spaces.xml`.
 The bootstrap directory also contains
 many other examples.